-To study the CertHE Common Law you must enrol and study at a local teaching institution that has been approved by the university to support the course.
-Your application can only be submitted via an approved teaching institution.
+To study the CertHE Common Law you must enrol and study at a local teaching centre that has been approved by the university to support the programme.
+Your application can only be submitted via an approved teaching centre.

 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and other key resources:

-The Laws Virtual Learning Environment (VLE) enables access to course materials, resources, and audio and video lectures.
+- The Laws Virtual Learning Environment (VLE) enables access to programme materials, resources, and audio and video lectures.

-Discussion forums for each module, where you can share perspectives with fellow students from all over the world, and a Director’s forum for academic queries.
+- Discussion forums for each module, where you can share perspectives with fellow students from all over the world, and a Dean’s forum for academic queries.

-Lecture Plus: for select courses, you can view a recorded lecture and engage afterwards in dedicated discussion forum.
+- Lecture Plus: for some modules, you can view a recorded lecture and engage afterwards in a dedicated discussion forum.

-Formative assessment: for some courses, you have an opportunity to receive feedback on how you are performing against the criteria applied by examiners.
+- Formative assessment: for some modules, you have an opportunity to receive feedback on how you are performing against the criteria applied by examiners.

-Your approved local teaching institution will also provide classes in study skills and, where necessary, additional English language support.
+Your approved local teaching centre will also provide classes in study skills and, where necessary, additional English language support.